 The supplement industry is 90% snake oil.
 Here is what has actual evidence behind it:

+Glucosamine & Chondroitin.
 The gold standard for joint health.
 Not a miracle cure, but studies show it slows cartilage degradation and reduces inflammation.
 Start before your dog shows symptoms โ prevention beats treatment.
-Look for products with clinically tested doses (glucosamine around 20mg per kg of body weight).
+Look for products with clinically tested doses.

+Probiotics.
 Senior dogs often have digestive issues.
-Probiotics can help with gut health, nutrient absorption, and even immune function.
+Probiotics can help with nutrient absorption, immune function, and general gut health.
 The evidence is decent but not overwhelming.
 Worth trying if your dog has loose stools or seems gassy.

+CBD.
 Okay, I know.
 Everyone is talking about CBD for dogs.
 The research is still early, but anecdotal evidence for pain relief and anxiety reduction is strong.
 If you want to try it, use a pet-specific product with third-party lab testing.
 Start low and slow.
-And talk to your vet first, especially if your dog is on other medications.
+And talk to your vet first.

 Behavior Changes: When to Worry